 I jokingly asked my 4-month-old Tommy where he’d like to go on his Netflix adventure, not expecting him to answer.
 But much to my amazement, he gave me one.
 He didn’t say it out loud or anything — the kid can’t talk, he’s only 4 months old.
 But I can take a hint.

 He looked at me with glazed over eyes, grunted inaudibly, grabbed my car key out of his hand and threw it on the ground, and just then his older brothers farted loudly and blamed it on him.
 I knew without a doubt that was Tommy’s way of saying he wanted to travel to Manitowoc County in Wisconsin, home to the now infamous Netflix documentary Making a Murderer.

 I won’t give you any spoilers or go into detail, except to say you HAVE to see this documentary.
 It’s insane, and it’ll leave you playing the “Is he guilty or innocent?” game along with the rest of the Internet.

 So there you have it, our Netflix inspired adventures for 2016.
 Where would you and your family choose to go?

 I was compensated by Netflix for writing this post.
-Although I did not receive monetary compensation, I received free Netflix for a year and an iPad Mini.
+Although I did not receive monetary compensation, I received free Netflix for a year and an a smart TV.
 However, as always, my opinions are 100% my own.
 Check out Netflix on Facebook.